helix-bridge/wormhole-ui/DEV.md

 There is no real order to the development steps, they are at the discretion of the developer, the following are the recommended development steps.

 1. Add the network configuration.
-In src/config/network.ts there are 2 main configurations, NETWORK_CONFIG for each network and NETWORK_GRAPH for the bridge configuration
+In src/config/network.ts there are 2 main configurations, for each network and NETWORK_GRAPH for the bridge configuration

 1. Connecting to the network.
 The method of connecting to the network is configured in the config of src/utils/network/connection.ts.